zxcwqe123/MultitaskAttentiveNet/README.md

 # Preparetion
-Download embedding dictionary on https://nlp.stanford.edu/projects/glove/ Unzip
+Download embedding dictionary on https://nlp.stanford.edu/projects/glove/

 # Running
 python MAIN.py

 # Note
-The parameters can be set at the top " part" in MAIN.py
+The data path and model parameters can be set at the top lines of MAIN.py.